 Without going into specifics, we have arrived at a starting policy for the who, what and how of a first attempt at managing BYOD.
 We have a product in mind to try that enforces this policy, and know full well that our maiden voyage into BYOD will have to be done with eyes wide open and a willingness to adapt both policy and solution if we missed the mark on the first shot.
 It took a fair amount of time and many meetings of some pretty impressive security-minded folks who also understand the nuance of our particular situation just to get to a beginning point.
 The alternative would be to buy a product and then painfully adapt our business practices to it, which is another classic IT blunder.

 We'll likely end up with a mix of MDM policies that range from as locked-down-tight for apps, usage and security as anyone else to no device management whatsoever but restrictions on where these wild devices can go on the network.
 But for each class, there will be well-thought-out policy behind it, which should make implementation straightforward (if we've picked the right solution).
 It's so easy, yet so insanely complicated.
 I'll keep you posted on how we're making out in future blogs.
-Meanwhile, if you've yet to dip toes in the BYOD management water, you might want to start thinking about what kind of shape your policies are in.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Meanwhile, if you've yet to dip toes in the BYOD management water, you might want to start thinking about what kind of shape your policies are in.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio